-I’m leader of the Causal Inference Group at Erasmus MC.
+I’m the leader of the Causal Inference Group at Erasmus MC here in beautiful Rotterdam.
 Causal inference, as a field, has come a long way over the past couple decades.
 But a lot of this additional insight and new methods have yet to make it into common use.
-There is a lot of work to be done so research in general can benefit fully from what we know about causal inference.
+There is a lot of work to be done in order for research in general to fully benefit from what we know about causal inference.
 This is what I do.
 I want people using Mendelian randomization to fully understand the causal assumptions behind their analyses and what causal interpretation MR estimates have.
 I want to bring causal inference into medical decision making to help make better decisions with imperfect data.
 And hopefully all of this will help improve the health of those who need it most and reduce health inequalities that plague society.

 PhD in Epidemiology, 2018